crate/cratedb-guide/docs/start/modelling/relational.md

 | Aggregations  | Favor columnar tables for analytical workloads               |
 | Co-location   | Consider denormalization for write-heavy workloads           |

-## 10. Further Learning & Resources
+## Further Learning & Resources

 * CrateDB Docs – Data Modeling
 * CrateDB Academy – Relational Modeling
 * Working with Joins in CrateDB
 * Schema Design Guide

-## 11. Summary
+## Summary

 CrateDB offers a familiar, powerful **relational model with full SQL** and built-in support for scale, performance, and hybrid data.
-You can model clean, normalized data structures and join them across millions of records—without sacrificing the flexibility to embed, index, and evolve schema dynamically.
+You can model clean, normalized data structures and join them across millions of records, without sacrificing the flexibility to embed, index, and evolve schema dynamically.

 CrateDB is the modern SQL engine for building relational, real-time, and hybrid apps in a distributed world.